ADD CONDITION

 Drug Overview

-Good Sense Honey Lemon Cough Drops are designed to temporarily relieve coughs that may occur with a cold, as well as soothe occasional minor throat irritation and soreness.
-These cough drops provide a comforting option when you're feeling under the weather, helping to ease discomfort and make it easier for you to go about your day.
+Good Sense Honey Lemon Cough Drops are designed to temporarily relieve coughs that may occur with a cold, as well as to soothe occasional minor throat irritation and soreness.
+These cough drops provide a comforting option when you're feeling under the weather, helping to ease discomfort and support your recovery.

 Uses